 - change the time interval displayed

-To adjust the date range of your data, click the calendar icon next to your page (or pop-up) title.
+To adjust the date range of your data, click the calendar icon next to your asset title.
 From there, choose a pre-defined range or select “Custom” to put in your own dates.

 By default, the graph will display monthly data, but you can also view daily or hourly statistics for certain date ranges.